 8. Dance, Dance

 Set an alarm on your phone for random times throughout the next week.
 Whenever it goes off everyone has to stop what they are doing and dance to at least 1 song.
 I love Amazon Prime Music for this so the song is always a surprise but still to our tastes and controllable.
 Need a longer break?
 Play freeze dance or grab the bubble wrap and dance until all the bubbles are popped!
+(Seriously, bubble wrap helps lift everyone's mood!)

 10. Get to Know Your Family Line

 Grab your family together and learn more about your family tree.
 Learn how to index and do other family history work.
 After one short class, many youth can continue forward by themselves.
-Discover your famous ancestors or see a map of where you line original came from.
+Discover your famous ancestors or see a map of where your line original came from.
 There all kinds of fun ways to dive into family history.
 Don't know where to start?
 Write your own history or check out this introduction post.